Hawaii Receives False-Alarm ‘Ballistic Missile Threat’ Alert

 Stunned Hawaiians received a terrifying emergency alert on their mobile devices and television screens early Saturday morning warning them of a “ballistic missile threat inbound to Hawaii” and telling them to “seek immediate shelter.”
-The mistaken alert, which reached an unknown number of people in the state just after 8 a.m. local time, even indicated that “this is not a drill”:
+The mistaken alert, which reached an unknown number of people in the state just after 8 a.m. local time, even indicated that “This is not a drill”:

-An automated television message was sent out too, announcing that
+An automated television message was sent out, too, announcing that

 A missile may impact on land or sea within minutes.
 This is not a drill.
 If you are indoors, stay indoors.
 If you are outdoors, seek immediate shelter in a building.
 Remain indoors well away from windows.
 If you are driving, pull safely to the side of the road and seek shelter in a building or lay on the floor.
 We will announce when the threat has ended.
 This is not a drill.
 Take immediate action measures.